 - 7 – Featured Post Image

-- 8 – Additional Post Modules
+- 8 – Hidden Post Modules

-- Description Of Post Sections
+- Description Of WordPress Post Options

-A blank Post is created …
+A new, blank Post is created …

 WordPress offers both a Visual Editor and an HTML Editor for adding text.